etoromol/app-hellocow/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop/) (4.21.0+) installed.

-*Alternatively, you may opt to use an alternative container engine such as Podman.
-[Podman](https://podman.io/).*
+*Alternatively, you may opt to use an alternative container engine such as [Podman](https://podman.io/).*

 ## Installation and deployment